 May 4, 2018 Original Document September 13, 2018 Requirement for GEC representative to be present for R21 proposal eliminated; form changed to reflect responsibility of committee chair to assess R21.
 September 13, 2018 Changed the submission deadline for first Program of Study (POS) from end of the first spring semester to end of the Drop/Add period of the first spring semester .
 April 10, 2019 Added the requirement for two new grant writing courses; EBME 454 and EBME 515.
 April 10, 2019 Added the suggested length of an R21 proposal defense presentation be limited to 20 minutes.
 This was done to allow appropriate time for the "exam" portion.
 April 11, 2019 Updated that stipend to temporarily suspend the tiered stipend system due to the substantial raise in the base salary for students from \$25,000 to \$31,000 starting Fall 2019.
-Summer 2019 Updated to include name change of CBI 453 to IBMS 453Include updates on EBME 601 credit and two new grant writing courses November 2019 - Requirement to submit a POS removed because of updated SIS platform.
-Therefore, POS requirement replaced with requirement for Guidance Committee Form.

-Students that wish to use graduate credit from another institution for credit towards their PhD at Case, use the Guidance Committee Assignment tab to request for Advanced Standing (come in with an MS completed - up to 18 credits) or to transfer up to 6 credits of graduate work not used for previous degree, upload a syllabus for the course and a note/letter stating which category you would like to waive/reduce the required courses.
-Because of this, we are changing the requirement for advancing to candidacy.
-Now, you will only need to complete EBME 454 and EBME 570 with a Passing grade.
-Once this is done, either find me in my office or place the form in my mailbox in the main office.
-Attach or bring with you a copy of your SIS report showing that you completed EBME 454 and EBME 570 with a Passing grade.
+Summer 2019 Updated to include name change of CBI 453 to IBMS 453 Include updates on EBME 601 credit and two new grant writing courses November 2019 Requirement to submit a POS removed because of updated SIS platform.
+Therefore, POS requirement replaced with requirement for Guidance Committee Form. - Students that wish to use graduate credit from another institution for credit towards their PhD at Case, use the Guidance Committee Assignment tab to request for Advanced Standing (come in with an MS completed - up to 18 credits) or to transfer up to 6 credits of graduate work not used for previous degree, upload a syllabus for the course and a note/letter stating which category you would like to waive/reduce the required courses.